Why Trust Our Teething Gel Recommendations?

 Recommended Age for Weleda teething gel is 2+ months

-Active Ingredients: The main ingredients are Glycerin Water, Silica Algin, Calendula Flower Extract, and Sweet Almond Oil.
+Active Ingredients: Glycerin Water, Silica Algin, Calendula Flower Extract, and Sweet Almond Oil.

 Quantity Options: It comes in Single & Pack of 2 .
-Each pack contains about 1.7 ounce (50 ml) of gel
+Each pack contains about 1.7 ounces (50 ml) of gel

 Wink Naturals Cool Gums Teething Gel

 Wink natural teething gel is 100% natural and one of the best teething remedies for your baby.
-Wink naturals teething gel does not contain any Benzocaine or Belladonna.
+Wink Naturals teething gel does not contain any Benzocaine or Belladonna.
 It takes a different approach to help the baby get through those tough teething moments.
-Instead of numbing, it offers a cooling sensation on the gums with the help of these natural ingredients (Aloe, Chamomile & diluted Peppermint).
-This cooling sensation helps relieve swelling and reduces teething pain.
+Instead of numbing, it offers a cooling sensation on the gums, thanks to these natural ingredients (Aloe, Chamomile & diluted Peppermint).
+This cooling sensation helps relieve swelling and reduce teething pain.
 It also contains licorice root extract, providing teething relief and soothing mouth sores.

-Winks cool gums teething gel is also safe to be used as a toddler’s toothpaste.
+Winks Cool Gums Teething Gel is also safe to be used as a toddler’s toothpaste.
 This added feature is nice, especially if you have some leftovers.
-As with most teething gels, Wink’s is fast-acting and very effective as it goes directly on contact to help soothe oral discomfort quickly.
+As with most teething gels, Wink’s is fast-acting and very effective, as it goes to work on contact to help soothe oral discomfort quickly.

 Winks teething gel also contains Xylitol – a naturally occurring sweetener that prevents bacteria from sticking to teeth and promotes dental hygiene.